 How PharmGuides Started

 My name is Diana Duong and I am an Emergency Medicine Pharmacist in New York City.
-This is my first job after graduating pharmacy school in 2019 and I was thrown directly into the COVID-19 pandemic frontlines.
-During the uncertainty and chaos of the pandemic, I was tired of false information spreading around.
-Medical policies and real practitioners were still blindly using outdated treatment regimens influenced by politics over clinical trials and data.
+Being my first job after graduating pharmacy school in 2019, I was thrown directly into the COVID-19 pandemic frontlines.
+During the uncertainty and chaos of the pandemic, false information was also infectious.
+Medical policies and practitioners were blindly using outdated treatment regimens influenced by politics over clinical trials and data.
 Practitioners had difficulty locating resources easily.
 In my free time during lockdown, I centralized all the free evidence-based clinical guidelines that we commonly use and designed a website.
 I worked on PharmGuides during my lunch breaks or in my studio apartment over 6 months.
 After I launched in December 2020, the rest is history.
 Guidelines are now easily accessible for healthcare providers to be more vigilant; an option to double check your decision is here.

 This started as a passion project that I improve on in my free time.
 Even though the monthly site maintenance costs is low ($13/month), it does come out of my pocket.
 If PharmGuides has helped you and your patients, providing a donation will help continue its commitment into the future.